-This month we have added 'Specific Reporting' for the first time.
-This reporting is intended to show the spectrum of how malicious phishing and malware is concentrated across the DNS registration ecosystem.
-To demonstrate this, we are identifying registrars and TLDs with high and low volumes of malicious domain registrations in their Domains Under Management (DUM), or new registrations.
+This is the second month we have included 'Specific Reporting', this is intended to show the spectrum of how malicious phishing and malware is concentrated across the DNS registration ecosystem.
+It identifies registrars and TLDs with higher and lower relative volumes of malicious domain registration in their Domains Under Management (DUM), or new registrations.
+The Specific Reporting section of this report contains data for April 2023.